US Cash Products-Gulf gasoline up on new front-month cycle

 "It's become much more of a buyers market in gasoline today," said a gasoline trader, commenting on the 0.75 cent per gallon twin drops on M2 and F2 grades.

-Any-May M2 material slumped by a penny and was talked at 10.00/9.00 cents under after being unchanged earlier in the day.
-Any-May F2 RBOB was pegged a quarter cent weaker at either side of 3.00 cents under.

-The weakness also pervaded Harbor distillates as prompt and any-May jet fuel shedded a half cent per gallon to either side of 10.00 cents over the NYMEX June heating oil futures contract.
+The weakness also pervaded Harbor distillates as prompt and any-May jet fuel shedding a half cent per gallon to either side of 10.00 cents over the NYMEX June heating oil futures contract.

-Prompt and any-May ultra-low sulfur diesel were each down 0.50 cent at 5.25/5.75 cents over.
+Prompt and any-May ultra-low sulfur diesel were each down a quarter cent at 5.50/6.00 cents over.
 Any-May heating oil also dropped by a quarter cent to 0.50 cent under to flat to the screen.

 In the Midwest, Chicago diesel differentials extended declines on refinery selling even after EIA data showed a drop in the region's stocks of 185,000 barrels.